IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    allow for all  ACL applications, the YANG module for policy-based network ACL defined in {{sec-UCL}} does not limit how it can be used.

-   Take user group for example, this document also defines a mechanism to establish a mapping between (1) the user group identifier (ID) and (2) common IP packet header fields and other encapsulating packet data (e.g., MAC address) to execute the policy-based access control.
+   Specifically in scenarios where network access is triggered by user authentication, this document also defines a mechanism to establish a mapping between (1) the user group identifier (ID) and (2) common IP packet header fields and other encapsulating packet data (e.g., MAC address) to execute the policy-based access control.
-   A similar mechanism can be applied to other endpoint group types, e.g., device group and application group.

    Additionally, the document defines a Remote Authentication Dial-in User Service (RADIUS) {{!RFC2865}} attribute that is used to communicate the user group identifier as part of identification and